 An On-Campus Master’s for Working Professionals

 Case Western Reserve University creates diverse educational opportunities that are accessible to all, because nothing should stop you from pursuing your passion for helping others.
-We offer our hallmark Master of Science in Social Administration (MSSA) degree program in an intensive weekend format designed to fit the lifestyle of working professionals.
+We offer our hallmark Master of Social Work (MSW) degree program in an intensive weekend format designed to fit the lifestyle of working professionals.

 Students are able to continue their full-time work responsibilities and pursue a master’s in social work during weekends at the Jack, Joseph and Morton Mandel School of Applied Social Sciences.

 Complete in 2-3 years | 36-60 Credit Hours